mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/ui.md

 ![example: datepicker](datepicker_example.png)

-!!! warning "There's a [known issue](https://github.com/mbeddr/mbeddr.core/issues/2203) where the datepicker doesn't work when the theme is set to macOS light."
+!!! warning "There's a [known issue](https://github.com/mbeddr/mbeddr.core/issues/2203) where the date picker doesn't work when the theme is set to macOS light."

 This is only the control, i.e. the developer handles synchronizing the control with the source of the shown date.
 We provide hooks executed before showing the calendar, for determining whether a date is valid, and to process a selected date.